The Golden Thread of Soul

 • Marion Woodman

-The soul mediates between the human individual and the greater spiritual whole.
-Spirit is the infinite, luminous, sacred animating force of the cosmic web.
-The soul is a golden strand in that web.
-Or to use another metaphor, in the infinite night sky of spirit, of sacred oneness and wholeness, the soul is a star with your name on it, as described in this poem excerpt:
+Many of the people I guide, perhaps who follow a religious or spiritual path, see soul as part of spirit, where soul mediates between the human individual and the greater spiritual whole.
+This is eluded to in the following poem excerpt, where in the infinite night sky of spirit, of sacred oneness and wholeness, the soul is a star with your name on it:

 93 percent stardust,